ygorcosta/wedeploy.com/node/electric/src/pages/docs/data/getting-data/index.md

 <article id="2">

-## Get with data path
+## Get with Data Path

-We can also get any document field value using the full data path (`collection/documentId/documentField`):
+We can also get any document body or document field value using the full data path (`collection/documentId/documentField`):

 ```javascript
 WeDeploy